 Enjoy the waterfall and have a picnic before returning to your vehicle the way you came.

-A reminder that on Wednesday and Saturday mornings, Cades Cove is closed to vehicular traffic until 10 a.m. to allow ample space for bicycle riders and walkers to enjoy the road.
-Starting this hike in the mornings, going on a weekday, or in the off season will be your most enjoyable way to see this waterfall.
+A reminder that on Wednesday and Saturday mornings during the summer, Cades Cove is closed to vehicular traffic until 10 a.m. to allow ample space for bicycle riders and walkers to enjoy the road.
+Starting this hike in the morning, going on a weekday, or in the off season will be your most enjoyable way to see this waterfall.
 It has been reported that nearly 1000 visitors a day trek to Abrams Falls during the peak season.

 Lynn Camp Prong – Off the Beaten Path